musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

       jsonBody: true
 {% endhighlight %}

-- **EventBus:** The EventBus serves as the transport layer for Argo Events, connecting EventSources and Sensors.
+- **[EventBus](https://argoproj.github.io/argo-events/concepts/eventbus/):** The EventBus will serve as the transport layer for Argo Events, connecting our EventSource and Sensor.
 EventSources publish events, while Sensors subscribe to these events to execute corresponding triggers.
-In our setup, the Azure Event Hub EventSource will publish messages to the EventBus
+In our setup, the Azure Event Hub EventSource will publish messages to the Argo Events EventBus

 {% highlight javascript %}
 apiVersion: argoproj.io/v1alpha1